 For a while there, it seemed like the biggest authorities on the internet were cat videos and Myspace (RIP), but now that businesses are getting more serious about having a strong web presence, content is the best way to let people know that you know your stuff.

-If you can answer the questions your audience is asking, teach them something valuable, or give them something FREE, you’ll earn a place in their mind as a knowledgeable, likeable helper in their lives, and eventually…
+If you can answer the questions your audience is asking, teach them something valuable, or give them something FREE, you’ll earn a place in their mind as a knowledgeable, likeable helper, and eventually…

 They’ll probably buy some of your stuff.
 They might even tell other people about you.
-It’s kind of a great exchange when you think about it.
+It’s a great exchange when you think about it.

 Build a web of links